Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 * **Integrations** – Connecting Webflow with Zapier, Airtable, or third-party APIs.
 * **Custom code** – Embedding JavaScript snippets or extending Webflow with custom logic.

-Here, you also start to learn about the Webflow design system: how to create reusable classes, symbols, and components so your site is scalable and consistent.
+Here, you also learn how to create reusable classes, symbols, and components so your site is scalable and consistent.

 (Insert code snippet example showing how to embed custom JS for tracking or animations.)